Click here to Skip to main content

 End Property

-I have declare a module level variable _objMouseIncrementor of Type MouseIncrementor.
-When the user first clicks the TextBox a new MouseIncrementor object is fired up and stored.
+I have declared a module level variable _objMouseIncrementor of type MouseIncrementor.
+When the user first clicks the TextBox, a new MouseIncrementor object is fired up and stored.

 The MouseIncrementor class is a simple container for the data we need to know in order to make the calculations and also to know if the control is in Mouse Increment mode.
 It keeps track of the mouse movement direction and the Point of the mouse.